VIU Campus

 Search Google or VIU’s Library for “gamification of learning” and you will be rewarded with 1000s of results including research articles, book titles, blog posts and infographics.
 As you can imagine, these results will represent a spectrum of ideas, opinions, best practices and research findings.

-Here is one example of how it can be done.
-One of the learning activities in your course is to have students contribute content to an open textbook that you are adapting as a class.
+An Example of Gamification: One of the learning activities in your course is to have students contribute content to an open textbook that you are adapting as a class.
 In addition to the mark they receive for their contribution, they will also get points for every relevant submission they add.
 These points are added to a leaderboard that is available for the whole class to see.
 Additionally, you may choose to award badges based on certain point levels.

-As with any instructional method and/or technology choice, the question we need to ask is if gamification and badging is the right choice for our course.
+As with any instructional method and/or technology choice, the question we need to ask is whether gamification and badging or game-based learning is the right choice for our course.
 Will it help meet my learning outcomes?
 Will it meet the needs of my learners?
-Does this integrate well into my existing learning activities?
-Will it enhance my course?
+Does this approach integrate well into my existing learning activities or deepen them in useful ways?
+Will it enhance my students' experience of the course and create better learning?
 These are all questions that only you can answer, but here are a few things to consider when doing so.

 • Are you motivated by this type of learning?
 If so, you will have a much better chance of building engaging and meaningful gamified learning experiences.

 • Keep in mind that extrinsic competition is not a motivator for all learners (Rodrigo).
-Consider making the gamified elements optional and do not tie these elements to grades.
+You can consider making the gamified elements optional and not tie these elements to grades.
+You can ensure that competition is between teams and never between individual students.

 • Does this approach fulfill an existing need in your course?

-If you think you would like to integrate badges into your course and would like to learn more or get support in doing so, please email learnsupport@viu.ca and one of your team members will be happy to work with you.
+If you think you would like to integrate badges into your course or create game-based learning activities and would like to learn more or get support in doing so, please email learnsupport@viu.ca and one of your team members will be happy to work with you.